linea-it/dri/README.md

 ```
 ### Settings

-in directory dri/dri/settings there are configuration files for each environment.
+In directory dri/dri/settings there are configuration files for each environment.
-by default is set the development.py file it does not need environment variable. for all other environments it is
+The development environment is set by default (development.py file is set), so to develoment porpuses there is no needs to any configuration.
-necessary to set the environment variable DJANGO_SETTINGS_MODULE pointing to the file that will be used,
-it is necessary to pass the full path to the file without the extension.
+For all other environments it is necessary to set the environment variable DJANGO_SETTINGS_MODULE pointing to the file that will be used, it is necessary to pass the full path to the file without the extension.
 example:

 ```
 export DJANGO_SETTINGS_MODULE = dri.settings.production
 ```

+The structure of this part of the project is:

 <pre>
 dri/settings/